ryantm/node-oidc-provider/README.md

+# replit specific changes

+This version of oidc-provider has the following changes:
+1. It uses esbuild to package a CommonJS distribution of the code.
+2. It exposes "instance" so we can dynamically add clients to the memory store

+To deploy a new version:
+1. bump version in package.json
+2. `npm run build && npm pack && npm publish`

 # oidc-provider

 This module provides an OAuth 2.0 ([RFC 6749][oauth2]) Authorization Server with support for OpenID Connect ([OIDC][openid-connect]) and many